William R. Bryant Jr.: Biography

 During his time in the House, Bryant was Republican floor leader from 1975 through 1978, then minority leader through 1982.
 He retired one term before Michigan's then-new term limits would have forced him from office.

 Bryant died May 20, 2020, aged 82, from Parkinson's disease.
-He was able to be right next to his entire family, including his beloved wife, Lois.
+He was able to be right next to his family, including his wife, Lois.